ubc-library-rc/intro-git/content/03_sync.md

 ## Pushing the local repository

 Now, we have successfully established a connection between the two repositories.
-To synchronize the content of the remote and local repositories, we will have to "push" our local changes to the GitHub repository.
+To synchronize (merge) the content of the remote and local repositories, we will have to "push" our local changes to the GitHub repository.

 Input
 {: .label .label-green }